ZoneMinder/zoneminder/README.txt

   accounted for.

-o     FIX  -  On some platforms there is no definition of  the `round' function.
+o     FIX  -  On some platforms there is no definition of  the 'round' function.
 Previous versions of ZM have detected this and included one if no other is present.
 However changes  in 1.21.0 meant that this did not always happen and the function went undefined.
 This has been corrected.